Are you looking for some helpful minimalist packing tips to make your travel plans easier!?

 It’s really small and compact but also sturdy.
-I’m still yet to use it on a flight, but I’ve used it a few times and I love it.
+I have yet to use it on a flight, but I’ve used it a few times and I love it.

 In the future, however, I may think about upgrading to an Away suitcase.

 If you don’t know the brand Away, you’re really missing out.
 I’ll put a link to them (here).

 They make incredibly stylish and durable luggage that is perfect for minimalist travel.
 They also come in a variety of colors!

 Your next task is to make sure you’ve got the perfect personal item, side bag, or backpack to go along with your carry-on.